Six indicators that warrant a workplace investigation

 2. Whistleblower and anonymous reports

 Individuals may conceal their identity when reporting misconduct, often due to fear.
 Generally, these reports are received through an anonymous reporting pathway such as a hotline, email, employee survey, or concern box.
 Although these reports can be beneficial, they also have limitations such as unverified source credibility and an inability to clarify.
-Regardless of perceived credibility, these reports can expose misconduct and should be investigated and documented carefully.
+These reports can expose misconduct and should be investigated and documented carefully regardless of perceived credibility.

 3. Suspicion of misconduct